Skip to main content

 Apply a percentage increase

-Enter the percentage you want to apply.
+Enter the figure you want everything multiplied to.
 For a 10% increase, enter 110.
 For 5%, enter 105.
-The system adjusts every item price in the quotation by that amount.
+Re-sync your ingredients so labour scales with the same uplift.

 Round your prices